shnewto/bqjson/README.md

         String jsonString = SerDe.toJson(tableResult);
         /* Deserialize the JSON back into a TableResult */ TableResult reconstitutedTableResult = SerDe.fromJson(jsonString, TableResult.class);

+        /* ... */
     }
 }
 ```

+# Why?

+This package came about because I wanted to write tests for parts of applications that use
+BQ TableResults, but didn't want to have to actually interact with BQ to run them.
+I expected
+that saving TableResults as JSON in files I could read in and deserialize later should be trivial,
+when it wasn't, I wrote this helper library so it would be.

+# Notes

+Please raise issues or make PRs if you have a question or spot a bug :heart::heart: